Dadangdut33/Easy-Upscale/README.md

-# kel10-strukdat
+# About
- Repository kelompok 10 struktur data
+Repository kelompok 10 struktur data kelas 3A\
+Anggota:
+1. Fauzan Farhan A - 11200910000004